yshngg/pmcp/README.md

 * **Find Series by Labels**: List all time series matching specific label filters.
 * **List Label Names**: Retrieve all label names in the Prometheus database.
 * **List Label Values**: Get all possible values for a particular label name.
+* **Target Metadata Query**: Get metadata about metrics currently scraped from targets.
+* **Metric Metadata Query**: Get metadata about metrics currently scraped from targets.
+However, it does not provide any target information.
 * **Target Discovery**: Overview of currently discovered Prometheus targets and their statuses.
 * **Health Check**: Verify if Prometheus is responding.
 * **Readiness Check**: Determine if Prometheus is ready to serve queries.